 - Add bacon and olive oil into the bottom of a large, lidded soup pot.
 Place over medium heat.
 Add roughly chopped onion, carrots, celery, and minced garlic and stirring frequently, cook until the bacon has crisped and onions are tender, about 5-8 minutes.

 - Remove stems, seeds, and membrane from jalapeno pepper.
 Dice pepper finely and add to other vegetables.

 - Cube chicken breasts and add to vegetables.
+Cook until the chicken is lightly browned, about 10-15 minutes.
 Add enough water to slightly cover all ingredients.
 Cover pot with lid and cook for about 20 minutes until chicken is done.